tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 ## Load and invoke

-If you want to compile and invoke a shader manually, here's a quick template.
+If you want to compile and invoke a shader manually, here is some reference code.
 Basically, use 4 vertices to create a quad and set the vertex target coordinates.
-We will build upon this for the next examples:
+While `DrawRectShader()` also exist, you can just ignore it[^1] and focus on `DrawTrianglesShader()` instead.
+We will build upon this template for the next examples:

+[^1]: While `DrawRectShader()` can be handy in some situations, in many practical scenarios you will have to end up reaching for `DrawTrianglesShader()` anyway, so I'm of the opinion that you should just spare yourself the cognitive overhead and simply ignore the function.
+If you really must know, its biggest restriction is probably that all source images must match the explicit dimensions passed as the first arguments.

 ```Golang
 package main